 The film has an undeserved reputation as capturing the band's break up.
 There are a couple of moments where you see the tension, but there are far more scenes, especially when they're playing, where you get to witness the magic of four people connecting, playing live with some of their most famous songs.

-The album is good, but a bit of mixed bag.
-Following the rooftop concert, several mixes were made by Glyn Johns, but were rejected by the Beatles.
+The album is good, if a bit of mixed bag.
+Following the rooftop concert, several mixes were made by Glyn Johns and rejected by the Beatles.
 The band lost interest and then proceeded to begin work on the much stronger album Abbey Road.
 The Get Back project sat on the shelves for months.
 Phil Spector was called in to rescue the album and added orchestral strings and choir overdubs to four songs.
 The album came out more than a year after it was recorded under the new name Let It Be.

-Although McCartney never liked Spector's final mix, Lennon defended Spector's work a 1971 interview saying:
+Although McCartney disliked Spector's final mix, Lennon defended Spector's work a 1971 interview saying: